-UTILITIES
+V. UTILITIES

 Before a person or company engaged in providing public transportation can purchase utilities, natural gas, electricity, local exchange telephone service, intrastate toll message telephone service, steam, or water exempt from tax, an exemption certificate issued by the department on behalf of the transportation provider must be on file with the utility.
-A public transportation provider will qualify for the special exemption certificate, Form ST-109, only after having an ST-200 utility exemption application approved by the department.
-The department will issue an ST-109 to a utility on behalf of the provider only if the utility being bought is separately metered or the utility is predominately used in providing public transportation.
+A public transportation provider must submit an ST-200 Utility Sales Tax Exemption Application.
+Once approved by the department, a special exemption certificate, Form ST-109, will be issued.
+However, the department will only issue an ST-109 to a transportation provider if the utility being bought is separately metered or the utility is predominately used in providing public transportation.
 If the utility is being used less than 50% in providing public transportation, the public transportation provider must pay the tax and file a claim for refund for the exempt percentage.

-Michael J. Alley Commissioner
+Adam J. Krupp Commissioner

-Posted: 07/29/2015 by Legislative Services Agency

-An html version of this document.
+Posted: 08/26/2020 by Legislative Services Agency An html version of this document.